Fixed-phase Resonance Tracking for Fast Nonlinear Resonant Ultrasound Spectroscopy: Demonstration

 The experimental data are obtained using the experimental setup illustrated in Fig. \ref{fig:expsetup}.
 A prismatic sandstone sample ($140 \times 25 \times 25 \:\unit{\milli\meter}$, see \cite{kober_role_2025} for material parameters) is suspended horizontally in order to approximate free boundary conditions.

 The sample is excited using a PZT disk (APC $20 \times 2 \:\unit{\milli\meter}$ ring) glued to one of the bases and driven using a Tabor 9400 power amplifier (up to \qty{150}{\volt}).
 We tracked the resonance frequency of the first longitudinal mode at approx. \qty{8.5}{\kilo\hertz}.
 The amplifier monitor output (high amplitude output divided by 100) is used as the $y\tx$ signal.
-A Polytec OFV-505 laser vibrometer with OFV-5000 controller is used to measure surface velocity of the free end ($y\rx$ signal).
+A Polytec OFV-505 laser vibrometer with OFV-5000 controller is used to measure the surface velocity of the free end, the response signal $y\rx \sim \dot{u}\left(L\right)$.
 The velocity is converted into strain in the center of the sample using the linear approximation $\varepsilon=\dot{u}\left(L\right) / v_\text{L}$, where $v_\text{L}$ is the linear longitudinal wave velocity.

 The transducer (PZT disk) and vibrometer are connected to a Keysight / Signadyne M3300A arbitrary waveform generator and oscilloscope, respectively.
 The signal generator allows continuous adjustment of frequency and amplitude without phase discontinuities, ensuring uninterrupted excitation.
-The signals $y\rx$ and $y\tx$ are recorded in \qty{5}{\milli\second} pieces with a sampling rate of \qty[per-mode = symbol]{5}{\mega\sample\per\second} for the purposes of the resonance tracking algorithm.
-In addition, a continuous acquisition at \qty[per-mode = symbol]{1}{\mega\sample\per\second} of the same signals is used to evaluate the amplitude and phase shift during the measurement process.
-This supplementary data provide information about the response of the system to the resonance tracking procedure and are not needed for measuring the nonlinear response of the material.
-The resonance tracking is based exclusively on the \qty{5}{\milli\second} long signals.
+The signals $y\rx$ and $y\tx$ are recorded in \qty{5}{\milli\second} pieces with a sampling rate of \qty[per-mode = symbol]{5}{\mega\sample\per\second}.
+When an amplitude or a frequency change is performed, these signals are recorded after a delay allowing the system to reach standing wave conditions.
+The duration is defined from the damping properties of the material, so that \qty{99}{\percent} of the transient amplitude effect subsides: $t_{\qty{99}{\percent}}=-\log \left(0.01\right)/\left(\alpha v_\text{L}\right)$.
+For the tested material $t_{\qty{99}{\percent}} = \qty{10}{\milli\second}$.
+Such timing was used in all of the following, whenever monochromatic excitation was applied, unless explicitly stated otherwise.